juergenweb/FrontendForms/README.md

 This CAPTCHA can be used if you want to make a CAPTCHA more personally by asking something about the company or a person.

+#### Slider CAPTCHA

+This captcha uses a puzzle piece that has to be solved by pulling the slider into the correct position.
+It will be validated on the server too.

 ### Measure 6: Password blacklist
 If you are dealing with user login/registration on your site, there is always a risk, that clients use unsafe passwords and this could be a serious security issue for an account to be hacked.